ElitsaVenchova/Sistem-Searcher/README.md

 ==============
 Description
 --------------
 <b>System Searcher</b> is a [Go](https://golang.org/) based desktop application, through which you can search in your computer's filesystem for same text into the files's contents.
+Apllication GUI is made with [go-gtk](http://mattn.github.io/go-gtk/).
 You can work directly with the system tree(copy, cut, delete and ect. files/dirs).
 The application offer directly view and edit files.

 Installation
 --------------